 But this needs to be put into context.
 First, global trade is currently worth around USD16 trillion.
 Second, trade between the United States and China – the world’s two largest economies and the protagonists in the latest trade war – accounts for between just 2 and 3 per cent of those trade flows.
 The impact of protectionist tariffs, therefore, will be contained and relatively minor, unless an entity has a concentrated exposure to this corridor/flows.
 But while the direct trade impact will be minimal, the impact on investor sentiment is proving substantial, with uncertainty undermining confidence and delaying business investment.

 Lessons from the past

-In the 1960s, a global boom in trade growth occurred following the modularisation of container ships and international agreements which helped to reduce shipping costs of cargo from USD6 per tonne to 16 cents per tonne.
-This is a classic example of technology and standards driving efficiencies, improving processes and enhancing risk appetite.
+In the 1960s, a global boom in foreign trade and economic growth occurred following the modularisation of container ships and international agreements which helped to reduce shipping costs of cargo from USD6 per tonne to 16 cents per tonne.

 Indeed, in the current environment, the key to mitigating the immediate risks posed to trade facilitation and finance will similarly be more effective and transparent use of technology (and data) by trade banks.
 This will allow banks to tap into new flows and address the existing finance gap – which for small and medium-sized enterprises in particular is a major issue, estimated by the Asian Development Bank as USD1.5trillion per year.